Why does God allow suffering?

 God sees and understands what we cannot.
 Not only is He in control, He’s a good God that is working things for His glory and our benefit.
 We can trust in His goodness even in the midst of our suffering.

-What We Can Know About Why God Allows Suffering
+4 Truths About Why God Allows Suffering

 So, what do we know about why does God allow suffering?